My Tokyo Guide

 Light displays are held all around the city, at retail hubs, landmarks, and festivals.
 The trees along Marunouchi's main shopping street are lit up in a signature color: champagne gold.
 In Ebisu Garden Place, you can see one of the world's largest Baccarat chandeliers, containing 250 lights.
 The light displays around Tokyo Station, Omotesando, and Roppongi Hills are also worth visiting.
 A short trip from central Tokyo is the amusement park Yomiuriland, which puts up a popular gemstone-themed light display.

 If you're shopping for presents or souvenirs, try one of Tokyo's Christmas markets.
 Many offer seasonal treats such as mulled wine, as well as performances and concerts.
-The market in Hibiya Park has a 14-meter tall "Christmas Pyramid" imported from Germany.
+This year's "Tokyo Christmas Market" at Jingu Gaien, a spot which is famous for its ginkgo trees, will feature a 14-meter tall "Christmas Pyramid" imported from Germany.
 During the Christmas period, TOKYO SKYTREE has its own market, and is lit up with special light displays.

 A print by the famous ukiyo-e artist, Utagawa Hiroshige, depicts an old legend: on New Year's Eve, foxes gather under hackberry trees, put on costumes and parade towards Oji Inari Shrine.
 Every New Year's Eve, the residents of Oji recreate the scene by dressing up as foxes.
 They hold kitsunebi (a kind of will-o'-wisp) paper lanterns and join a lively procession with traditional music from Shozoku Inari Shrine to Oji Inari Shrine.